Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/compliance/create-apply-retention-labels.md

 When you edit a retention label or retention label policy, and the retention label or policy is already applied to content, your updated settings will automatically be applied to this content in addition to content that's newly identified.

 Some settings can't be changed after the label or policy is created and saved, which include:
-- The retention settings except the retention period, unless you've configured the label to retain or delete the content based on when it was created.
+- The retention label and policy name, and the retention settings except the retention period.
+However, you can't change the retention period when the retention period is based on when items were labeled.
 - The option to mark items as a record.

 ## Locking the policy to prevent changes